 Medical evidence must:

-A report or letter form a G.P. merely stating that you felt unwell is not considered sufficient evidence.
+A letter from a G.P. stating that you report that you felt unwell is not considered sufficient evidence on its own.

 Please be aware that, should a School have any concerns about the authenticity of evidence of exceptional circumstances, it reserves the right to contact the author of the supporting evidence.
 This is also applicable to self-certification statements; where Schools are concerned about authenticity or truthfulness, they may contact you to discuss, or may require you to provide supporting medical evidence from your GP.
 Fabricating or falsifying supporting evidence (e.g. medical evidence or a self certification statement) is considered to be a serious disciplinary offence.
 If you are suspected of fabricating or falsifying supporting evidence, the School or University may require the matter to be investigated under the University’s Conduct Regulations.
 The standard penalty for a first offence of fabricating or falsifying evidence submitted to the University is expulsion from the university.

 If you require assistance you should, in the first instance, contact your School Office.

-If you require advice on how your circumstances will affect your academic progression, you should contact your Personal Tutor or Advisor of Studies.
+If you require advice on how your circumstances will affect your academic progression, you should contact your Personal Tutor or Adviser of Studies.

-If you require guidance, such as how to complete the Exceptional Circumstances Form or on the procedures in relation to the submission of exceptional circumstances to your School, you should contact the Students’ Union Advice Centre by submitting this form.
+If you require guidance, such as how to complete the Exceptional Circumstances Form or on the procedures in relation to the submission of exceptional circumstances to your School, you should contact Advice SU.

-Evidence of your exceptional circumstances will be considered by the School Exceptional Circumstances Committee (SECC) which meets prior to the Board of Examiners’ meeting.
-The SECC will make a recommendation to the Board, regarding concessions which may be granted on the basis of the evidence of your exceptional circumstances, as appropriate.
+Your exceptional circumstances application and any supporting documentation will be considered by the School Exceptional Circumstances Committee (SECC) which meets prior to the meeting of the Board of Examiners.
+The SECC will make a recommendation to the Board regarding concessions which may be granted (e.g. you may be permitted to resit the examination without penalty).